 Instead of the codes a|f|s|r you may append the coordinates of a refpoint which will serve as a fixed external reference point for all groups.

-color (str or 1d array) – Select color or pattern for filling of symbols or polygons.
-Default is no fill. color can be a 1d array, but it is only valid if using
+fill (str) – Select color or pattern for filling of symbols or polygons [Default is no fill]. fill can be a 1-D array, but it is only valid if using

 close (str) – [+b|d|D][+xl|r|x0][+yl|r|y0][+ppen].
 Force closed polygons.
 Full documentation is at https://docs.generic-mapping-tools.org/latest/plot.html#l.

 no_clip (bool or str) – [c|r].
 Do NOT clip symbols that fall outside map border [Default plots points whose coordinates are strictly inside the map border only].
 The parameter does not apply to lines and polygons which are always clipped to the map region.
 For periodic (360-longitude) maps we must plot all symbols twice in case they are clipped by the repeating boundary.

 no_clip=Truewill turn off clipping and not plot repeating symbols.
 Use

 no_clip="r"to turn off clipping but retain the plotting of such repeating symbols, or use

 no_clip="c"to retain clipping but turn off plotting of repeating symbols.